Granata-R/DOT-IOT-Log-Explorer/README.md

 If not, you can do this by following the official [Mathworks guide for installing Add-Ons](https://it.mathworks.com/help/matlab/matlab_env/get-add-ons.html).

+- A **spike sorter** (optional).
+Some sorters (e.g., spyKING CIRCUS; Tridesclous) are directly installed with SpikeInterface.
+For other sorters, please refer to this [link](https://spikeinterface.readthedocs.io/en/latest/install_sorters.html).

 - For the moment, the workflow is limited to data recorded through the [**Axona DacqUSB recording system**](http://www.axona.com/) and processed with Axona's sorter **TINT**.

-## Preprocessing in Tint and Python
+## Preprocessing
-The preprocessing of the data operates through Python Jupyter notebooks.
-For the moment, preprocessing involves two third-party software that are:
-- Tint
-- SpikeInterface

-Plus, external spike sorters are required for performing unit extraction.
+Data preprocessing is made in Python with Jupyter notebooks.

 ### About the possible data files
 The recording file collected by Axona DacqUSB can be stored in two different formats.
 For this guide and analysis pipeline, two types of formats are taken into consideration: .bin (binary) files and .n (unit, e.g., .1 .2 .3, .4) files.